The Secret Story of Corruption Behind Meek Mill’s Incarceration

 The officers then met up with the informant to begin an investigation into suspected drug activity at 2204 South Hemberger.
 It was a chilly day in Philadelphia, with the temperature hovering around 30 degrees and a light dusting of snow, about a tenth of an inch, covered the streets.
 At approximately 3:30 that afternoon, Graham and Jones said they observed a 5 feet 8 inches tall black man with a medium complexion wearing a tan coat with patches on its sleeves — who they later claim to have identified as 19-year-old Robert Rihmeek Williams (aka Meek Mill), even though he is 6 feet 2 inches and dark-complexioned — exit the home and then ride his bike to 22nd and Jackson streets.
 At the intersection, the officers said, they watched as a black female handed Williams “an unk. [unknown] amount of USC [United States Currency]” in exchange for “small objects retrieved from his [Williams’] coat pocket.”
 Graham and Jones then gave their informant 20 bucks in “buy money” to approach Williams for drugs; moments later, at the same street corner, the informant allegedly obtained what the officers again described as “small objects” from Williams once the buy money exchanged hands.
 Back at 2204 South Hemberger, Graham and Jones performed a “NIK” test (a narcotics field test) of the substance allegedly sold by Williams which they said tested positive for crack cocaine.
 It’s unclear if a laboratory test of the drugs was ever conducted — Williams’s current attorneys say that such a test is “noticeably absent” from his trial record — which is troubling given the unreliability of narcotics field tests.

 It is not apparent from from either Graham and Jones’s initial arrest report or an investigation report, completed months later, exactly when the officers identified the 5 feet 8 inch black male engaged in a drug deal as Williams.
-Meek’s attorneys told In Justice Today that on January 23 he was not in the vicinity of 2204 South Hemberger but was instead in court with a cousin.
+Meek’s attorneys told The Appeal that on January 23 he was not in the vicinity of 2204 South Hemberger but was instead in court with a cousin.
 Despite the shaky identification of Williams, on January 24, Graham and Jones set up surveillance in the vicinity of 2204 South Hemberger.
 When Williams exited the home he allegedly “looked at the officers … and began to tug on a dark object in the front of his pants.”
 Graham and Jones, who were clad in tactical “raid gear,” yelled “police!” and then, they said, Williams pulled a gun from his pants and aimed it directly at them.
 A foot pursuit ensued and the officers tackled Williams to the ground between two parked vehicles.
 According to Graham and Jones, they retrieved a loaded SIG Sauer 9mm and a Ziploc bag containing marijuana from Williams.
 Several police officers then conducted a search of 2204 South Hemberger and reported that they found drugs and about $6,800 in cash.

 Williams was handcuffed, arrested, booked on drugs and weapons-related charges, and then hospitalized as a result of injuries he sustained that day, which he claimed came from a severe beating by the police.
 In a mugshot, Williams’s left eye is swollen shut and there is a large bandage over his right eye.
 Williams has also said that the police ripped braids from his head, a claim corroborated in a sworn affidavit recently provided to Williams’s attorneys by a former Philly cop.
 “Every last cop hit me when I got in,” Williams said.
 “I maybe got knocked out two or three times from getting kicked in my face.”
 About five months after the arrest, during the summer of 2007, Williams was released on bail.